 Japanese tea house, Chashitsu in Japanese, is truly the product of all of the traditional Japanese crafts combined and sophisticated.

 Usually, the tea house architecture is referred to as the Sukiya-zukuri which was developed for the tea gatherings.

 While the style is traditionally simple, uses subdued colors, to build a tea house or tea room, one must enlist the help of a wide variety of highly skilled workers.

 The list can start with a carpenter, a thatcher, a plasterer, a fittings craftsman, a tatami maker, and a gardener.

 The structure of the Japanese tea house usually consists of two rooms: one is the mizuya where the host prepares food and snacks and tea supplies are stored, and the other is the main room where tea is served.

 Roji (Tea House Garden) – Japanese Tea House

 In front of the traditional tea house is a garden referred to as the roji – dewy ground.

-Once you step in the garden, you can expect this is going to be something which you can’t experience in the mundane world.
+Once you step into the garden, you can expect this is going to be something that you can’t experience in the mundane world.

 Guests traverse it on a path of stepping stones admiring the plants and trees.
 Before entering the tea house building, they are supposed to wash their hands at a stone basin as preparation.